 (1) Unless otherwise indicated, and subject to applicable community property laws, each person has sole voting and investment power with respect to the shares beneficially owned.

-(2) Percentages are calculated on the basis of 1,241,810 shares of Common Stock issued and outstanding as of September 3, 2014 plus any securities that the person has a right to acquire within 60 days pursuant to options, warrants, conversion privileges or other rights.
+(2) Percentages are calculated based of 734,183 shares of Common Stock issued and outstanding as of September 3, 2014.